tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Specification

-EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:genus is bdq:Empty; COMPLIANT if the value of dwc:genus is found as a value at the rank of genus in the bdq:sourceAuthority; otherwise NOT_COMPLIANT
+COMPLETE if every VALIDATION_GENUS_FOUND in the MultiRecord has Response.result=COMPLIANT or Response.status=INTERNAL_PREREQUISITES_NOT_MET, otherwise NOT_COMPLETE.

 #### Information Elements